rakoo/dml/README.md

 the whole TPB magnet links archive

 The database holds both the data AND the logic/view, so that anyone willing to use it will only have to clone/sync one thing.
+It is based on couchdb (http://couchdb.apache.org/) which main features are :

+* built-in replication over any number of nodes, with multi versions
+* RESTful API
+* Lightweight core

+Those features seemed pretty neat for a "distributed \<anything\>" project, so here you go : insert you magnet links, synchronize with everyone, search through the whole data at home !

 ## View